FANG stocks' bite has U.S. fund managers looking for alternatives

 Even after the selloff, FANG stocks continue to trade at higher valuations than the broad market.
 Netflix trades at a P/E of 210 and Amazon.com trades at a P/E of 327.
 Facebook and Google-parent Alphabet, both of which have been directly linked with privacy concerns, now trade at valuations near 52-week lows.

 The overhang of increased government oversight has sunk the fortunes of large technology companies in the past.
-Microsoft Corp reached a settlement in an antitrust case with the Department of Justice in 2002 that lasted until 2011, contributing to a long period of underperformance that kept the stock below the high it reached in 1999 until 2016.
+Microsoft Corp (MSFT.O) reached a settlement in an antitrust case with the Department of Justice in 2002 that lasted until 2011, contributing to a long period of underperformance that kept the stock below the high it reached in 1999 until 2016.
 Since then, the stock is up nearly 60 percent on the strength of its cloud-based services.

-Margaret Patel, a senior portfolio manager at Wells Fargo Funds, said that she has been adding to defense stocks like Raytheon Co that should benefit from increasing military spending in both the U.S. and overseas.
-At the same time, she is increasing her exposure of non-FANG technology stocks like Adobe Systems Inc and Microsoft that have been hurt by the recent sell-off in the sector.
+Margaret Patel, a senior portfolio manager at Wells Fargo Funds, said that she has been adding to defense stocks like Raytheon Co (RTN.N) that should benefit from increasing military spending in both the U.S. and overseas.
+At the same time, she is increasing her exposure of non-FANG technology stocks like Adobe Systems Inc (ADBE.O) and Microsoft that have been hurt by the recent sell-off in the sector.

 “It’s very hard to see another sector that still has all the fundamental drivers for growing much faster than any other sector,” she said.